-Delay/ Situation Action Outcome for Data Products Hours If circumstances occur that impede sampling (e.g., wildlife, weather), discard samples and start over the next day that conditions permit.
-If circumstances occur that delay sampling (e.g., lightning), but sampling can be continued the same day while still meeting the streamflow requirements below, continue to collect samples.
-If flooding occurs before all samples have been collected for the day, return samples already collected to the stream and start over on the next appropriate day.
+Delay/ Situation Action Outcome for Data Products If circumstances occur that impede sampling (e.g., wildlife, weather), discard samples and start over the next day that conditions permit.
 None as long as samples are collected within the pre-determined sampling window.
 If waiting for favorable conditions causes sampling to occur outside of the sampling window, data must be flagged.
+Hours If circumstances occur that delay sampling (e.g., lightning), but sampling can be continued the same day while still meeting the streamflow requirements below, continue to collect samples.
 None as long as samples are collected within the pre-determined sampling window.
-If waiting for favorable conditions causes sampling to occur outside of the sampling window, data must be flagged.
-None as long as samples are collected within the pre-determined sampling window.
+If waiting for favorable conditions causes sampling to occur outside of the sampling window, data must be flagged. been collected for the day, return samples already collected to the stream and start over on the next appropriate day. the pre-determined sampling window.
 If waiting for flooding to diminish causes sampling to occur outside of the sampling window, data must be flagged.
 3 - 7 Days If flooding occurs on or prior to the targeted sampling date (>1.5x above baseflow) or unsafe wading conditions occur (Lane and Fay 1997), wait a minimum of 3-7 days after water level drops to near-baseflow conditions (within 25% of baseflow as determined by sensor data) to allow the invertebrate community to recolonize.
 None as long as samples are collected within the pre-determined sampling window.
 If waiting for flooding to diminish causes sampling to occur outside of the sampling window, data must be flagged.

 Table 1.
-Contingent decisions Table т. contingent decisions
+Co ntingent decisions